Me, Myself & I

 The Triangle (pdf) represents a multi-perspective self-exploration technique consisting of 4 integrated parts: Part 1: My favourite circus job; Part 2: My special roles; Part 3: My stand-out talents; Part 4: The golden centre.
 Parts 1-3 are designed as home tasks for the athlete.
 These tasks can be applied either at once or in the course of a set of sessions.
 Part 4 is advised to be done together with the athlete in the ensuing counselling session.
 If you prefer a simplified process, the individual parts also work autonomously.
 In this case, choose the part(s) that best suit(s) your counselling objective.

-- Hand out The Triangle (pdf) to the athlete. (
+- Hand out The Triangle (pdf) and the corresponding The Triangle – Task instructions (pdf) to the athlete.

 - Part 1 aims to facilitate the examination of work-related interests by using the visual imagination of a circus context.
 By dissecting the attraction of identifiable and comprehensive work activities in a circus, young athletes can better draw links between educational choice and future professional life.
 Let the athlete share memories of visiting a circus as a child.
 What was the experience like?
 If the athlete has never been to a circus, use another context (see Variations) or let them tell you how they imagine it.